 - Forgiving and moving on will help you live your life with self-confidence and self-esteem.

 - If at all you plan to move on with the relationship, forgiving will help you trust your partner again.
 It will help you get rid of the resentment, and your partner will feel confident in reforming themself for good.

 - Holding on to grudges is mentally exhausting.
 Forgiving gives you mental peace and clears your mind for a better perspective and outlook towards life.

 - Feelings of hatred, resentment, bitterness, etc. can hamper your mental health.
 Forgiving liberates you from all these feelings and helps you be stress-free.
 It may even help reduce any anxiety or depression caused by your partner’s infidelity.

 Understand that forgiving the partner is making you the mature person in the relationship.
 It is going to be helpful to you since it will provide you with closure.
 At the same time, do not rush into the decision or let yourself be significantly influenced by others.
 There should be no deadlines when it comes to forgiving a cheating partner.
-Remember, if at all you decide to forgive them, do it wholeheartedly, and move on with positivity to a fresh chapter of your relationship together.
+Remember, a partner may forgive but not necessarily stay in the relationship.
+Others may stay in the relationship.
+If you decide to stay as a couple, the focus is on rebuilding the trust and intimacy.